Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 Clone a System Email

-When you click the clone icon, the “Clone Template” dialogue will pop-up.
+- When you click the clone icon, the “Clone Template” dialogue will pop up

-Here you can change the name of your custom template before clicking the Clone Template button.
+- Here you can change the name of your custom template before clicking the Clone Template button.

+Once you have cloned a system template, it will appear under the "My Templates" sub-tab.
 You can navigate to the template type by choosing one from the “Show All Templates” dropdown list.

 Edit the Cloned Template

-• Find the template that you have cloned under the My Templates sub-tab.
+- Find the template that you have cloned under the My Templates sub-tab.

-• Hover over the template name to reveal the edit icon.
+- Hover over the template name to reveal the edit icon.
 Click on the Edit icon to modify the template.

 This will open the “Customize Email Template page” where you can edit the header and email content for each available language option.